wipu/sidex-vcv/README.md

 * graphical design of the panel may not please every eye...
 * hardcoded Datel MIDI assumption
 * hardcoded Manufacturer ID (Casio)
+* no save/restore support so you need to repatch after restarting Rack

 ## Help